grame-cncm/faustdoc/mkdocs/docs/manual/deploying.md

 - `webaudiowasm-poly-ts` allows you to export a ready to use polyphonic MIDI controllable Web audio node with a GUI.
 An example of HTML and JavaScript files demonstrate how the node can be loaded and activated.

+- `wam2-ts` allows you to export a ready to use [WAM 2.0 plugin](http://www.webaudiomodules.com/docs/intro/).
+A complete tutorial can be [found here](http://www.webaudiomodules.com/docs/usage/generate-with-faustide).

+- `wam2-poly-ts` allows you to export a ready to use polyphonic MIDI controllable WAM 2.0 plugin.

 ## The faust-web-component package

 Tthe [faust-web-component](https://github.com/grame-cncm/faust-web-component) package provides two web components for embedding interactive Faust snippets in web pages: